jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

 \attrib{Dave Wilson}

-Last year we manage to connect Captain K. with lower parts of Vrtnarija (friendship gallery), so I could not wait to go caving again, especially to first descent the whole Pico.
+Last year we manage to connect Captain K. with lower parts of *Vrtnarija* (*Friendship Gallery*), so I could not wait to go caving again, especially to first descent the whole *Pico*.

 Dan and I decided to go camping in X-ray, which was after re-established after many years.